ashmckenzie/why-dashing-november-2012/slides/slides.md

 ![dashing](dashing.png)

 * Dashboard framework
-* Created by the guys at [shopfiy.com](http://shopify.com)
+* Created by the guys at [shopify.com](http://shopify.com)
 * Designed to run on large displays
 * Support for multipe dashboards
-* Use HTML/CSS/JavaScript to create 'widgets'
+* Use HTML / CSS / JavaScript to create 'widgets'

 !SLIDE bullets